FelixOnline/v2/content/articles/2014-6-20-pirates-a-review-with-scientists.md

  - longread
 ---

-__W__ithout making so bold a claim so as to say that we’ve never watched porn, it’s fair to say that neither of us are connoisseurs of the cinematographic genre.
+Without making so bold a claim so as to say that we’ve never watched porn, it’s fair to say that neither of us are connoisseurs of the cinematographic genre.
 However, the 2005 feature-length Pirates, with its million-dollar budget, was the most expensive pornographic film ever made at the time, a title now held by its 2008 sequel.
 This seemed like it would be viewing worthy of our comparatively innocent eyes, and certainly stood to be a good candidate to meet his quality standards.

 I wouldn’t say that it’s the best film that I’ve ever watched, but it was definitely the best porn I’ve ever seen, in terms of cinematographic value.
 Being 129 minutes long, it did start to drag in some parts, but the storyline did hold its weight (being very similar to Pirates of the Caribbean, although not so identical that it was boring).